Triamonder/crudapp/README.md

 # Single page app in Vue JS

 Application can be used for CRUD of simple item.
-After opening app in brobser, go to /list where you can create new item.
+After opening app in browser, go to /list where you can create new item.
 Each of items includes 'title', 'body' and checkbox for 'important' mode.

 ## Project download